dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 One attempt to do this is via the [V8 sandbox][v8-sandbox], which is a rearchiteture of V8 to never directly generate a raw load instruction.
-Instead, all generated (JITed) code uses indicies that are loaded relative to a base address stored in a specific register that is never loaded into memory.
+Instead, all generated (JITed) code uses indicies that are loaded relative to a base address stored in a specific register that is never loaded into memory, a variant of pointer swizzling.
 The V8 runtime then needs to enforce that any communication between the untrusted sandboxed region and trusted V8 runtime code is santized, and that there are no edges (function calls via pointer) that are functionally equivalent to arbitrary read or write.

-### Hardware-enforced in-process sandboxes

-\TODO
+If you assume bugs in V8 don't cause V8 to generate arbitrary attacker-controlled assembly, but instead bugs in V8 still generate valid assembly, but assembly that makes incorrect assumptions about the underlying data its operating on, then the pointer swizzling approach is effectively a data sandbox.
+The memory region controlled by the JIT can stomp around itself all it wants, but the access are limited to defined range, limiting the weird machine to a constrained machine that's computationally equivalent to anything you could already write in Javascript.

+This looks very similar to the [WebAssembly memory model][wasm-security] on paper[^10]---all loads are limited to a bounded range, so worst case you stomp around your own data, but you probably had that capability anyway, since you control source.

+The problem with these in-process sandboxes is that _their implementations can still have bugs_.
+The V8 sandbox, while a huge improvement in security, is (as of 2025), still not hardened enough to be considered a security boundary that would enable type confusion in V8 to be considered highly-mitigated and therefore only a medium severity bug in Chrome, rather than high severity.
+It also required touching nearly the entirety of V8, as all interactions need to be routed through new APIs that respect the security model.
+In a legacy C++ codebase, this is hard (or impossible?) to enforce at compile-time.

+Even if V8 were in Rust, like Wasmtime, it would still be difficult to ensure the sandbox is bug-free, in the same way it's difficult to ensure the compiler itself is bug-free.
+This isn't a reason to not _try_ to implement more security in JITs, particularly given the extremely low overhead of the sandbox (one add per load).
+But what can we do about this?

 ### What are you gonna do, trap my syscalls?

-\TODO
+Barring simply not JITing code, if we assume there can still be bugs in the JIT, we need hardware support to enforce the memory model that the in-process sandboxes are building.
+The way this works is the trusted runtime would designate regions of memory as sandboxed, and explicitly jump to those regions.
+Within the region, whenever the code attempts to access or jump to a non-sandboxed memory region, either directly (via a jmp, load, or store), or indirectly via a syscall, the hardware would trap and return control back to a handler in the trusted runtime, which would be responsible for validating the access.

+Fundamentally, this looks very similar to what MMUs do for the kernel/userspace boundary, but instead of trapping on a page fault and returning control to the kernel from userspace, the memory regions are more fine-grained and control returns to different userspace code.

+This doesn't mean that you magically get safe JITs---leveraging such a sandbox effectively works best when paired with an architecture that looks like the V8 sandbox.
+However, hardware support is required to catch the errors at runtime when there's a bug implementing the memory model for the sandbox.

+This approach risks bugs in the userland handler for managing communication[^11] between the JITed code and the runtime, however that code can be much smaller, written in a type-safe language, and potentially formally verified far easier than an entire JIT.

+### If I were hardware, I would simply isolate faults

+\TODO: write about if any of this stuff exists

+## What about control-flow mitigations?

+\TODO: say something about CFI and CET.
+Might want to do this earlier?

 [mmu]: https://en.wikipedia.org/wiki/Memory_management_unit
 [mmio]: https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O